ICS-in-CSS

 Can I come alongside?

-Three letter signals that being with M are reserved to communicate medical emergencies.
+Three letter signals that begin with M are reserved to communicate medical emergencies.

 M A